qzq92/CapstoneProj-G.A/README.md

 Ensure the path for pkgconfig is set: PKG_CONFIG_PATH=$PKG_CONFIG_PATH:"/usr/local/lib/pkgconfig"

 ## Compile & install Darknet (requires cmake version 3.18 and higher).
 Follow the setup instructions as stated in the repository of AlexeyAB using the link below.
+For my case, I referred to the `make` section to compile and install darknet framework.

-It also provides information on how to tune parameters for model training.
-Pre-train weights for YOLO models are also found in the official repository, please follow the steps in downloading the weights and move them to the darknet folder.
+The repository also provides information on how to tune parameters for model training, as well as downloadable pre-train weights for YOLO models.
+Please follow the steps in downloading the weights and move them to the darknet folder.
 Link to Darknet repository as follows:
 [Darknet](https://github.com/AlexeyAB/darknet#requirements)

 **Important notes:**